 There’s definitely value to be had here if you pick your destination(s) carefully (most of the better Choice properties are in Europe).
 A lot of good properties cost between 12,000 and 20,000 points per night and include breakfast so with points purchased in this sale that would equate to between $91 and $152 per night…which is pretty good going.

 If you’re in need of Choice points and have been targeted for a 30% discount this looks like a promotion that may be worth considering if you need to top up an account.
-Anyone needing tens of thousands of points and who isn’t in a hurry should probably wait to see if Choice brings back an even better deal in the coming months.
+Anyone needing tens of thousands of points and who isn’t in a hurry should probably wait to see if Choice brings back an even better deal around Black Friday.